 Over the past three years, the top UK destinations for Harrovians have been Bristol, Cambridge, Durham, Edinburgh, Exeter, London School of Economics, Manchester, Newcastle, Oxford and University College London.

 The Academic and Universities Director oversees university preparation, from initial ideas about course choice through to application submission.
 A dedicated Oxbridge Coordinator oversees boys applying to Oxbridge.
 Heads of Subject also offer specialist subject support, seminars, tutorials, personal statement advice and mock interviews.
-Similarly, the Master in Charge of American University Applications oversees all those applying to US institutions, guiding them through this particularly complex process, including the ACT and SAT admissions tests, and arranging visits from US Admissions Tutors.
+Similarly, the Master-in-Charge of American University applications oversees all those applying to US institutions, guiding them through this particularly complex process, including the ACT and SAT admissions tests, and arranging visits from US Admissions Tutors.
+Applicants to US universities are also supported by a dedicated Guidance Counsellor.
+The School’s Careers Adviser and Head of Careers ensure that boys’ university choices dovetail with their careers planning.

 Wherever a Harrovian decides to apply, detailed and bespoke advice and resources are available to ensure that he makes the right decisions and maximises his chances of taking up the place of his choice.

-Boys are encouraged to begin thinking about university in the Fifth Form, when the A-level subject information evening and Careers Fair both offer a wealth of information about appropriate subject choices and combinations for a wide range of possible courses and careers.
+Boys are encouraged to begin thinking about university in the Fifth Form, when the Sixth Form subject information evening and Careers Fair both offer a wealth of information about appropriate subject choices and combinations for a wide range of possible courses and careers.

 - The Vaughan Library's dedicated Universities and Careers section gives access to extensive printed and digital resources, including the UCAS Search Tool.